| |

 need for this verification process, as our primary goal is to provide

-a safe environment for our students.
-We complete the reference checks
+We complete the reference and background checks

 in one week so that you can be matched with a student as soon as possible.